QualitativeDataRepository/dvcurator-python/README.md

 3. Automatically setting metadata for PDF files based on dataverse metadata
 4. Creating github issues for standard curation tasks and associating them with a github Project for the curation of the data project.

-# Installing
+# Installing dvcurator-python

-Most users will likely prefer the single- applications available in the [release section](https://github.com/QualitativeDataRepository/dvcurator-python//releases/).
+Most users will want to use the applications available in the [release section](https://github.com/QualitativeDataRepository/dvcurator-python//releases/).
 These are self-contained binaries for Windows (.exe) annd Mac (.zip) and require no additional dependencies to run.

+## For developers (i.e. not most users!)

 The more adventurous can install this package directly through pip.
 If you have both pip and git installed, this package can be downloaded and installed directly with: